rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 using a range within brackets by specifying `[starting_index..ending_index]`, where *`starting_index`* is the first position in the slice and *`ending_index`* is one more than the last position in the slice.
-Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to *`ending_index`* minus *`starting_index`*.
+Internally, the slice data structure складs the starting position and the length of the slice, which corresponds to *`ending_index`* minus *`starting_index`*.
 So, in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the byte at index 6 of `s` with a length value of `5`.